woodysee/delivery-and-debts/Plan.md

     - Countdown timer
     > Initially, a countdown timer with a random duration between 3 and 6 seconds;
-    > When Scooter is at restaurant, generates a random timer between 3 and 6 seconds;
+    > When Moped is at restaurant, generates a random timer between 3 and 6 seconds;
     > If Moped arrives...
       > ...on time, full takings: $30;
       > ...late, half takings: $15;